-8 Best Thank You Emails After an Interview (+ Free Templates, Writing Guide)
+Sample Thank You Emails After an Interview [Template]

-A thank you email is a note sent on behalf of a job candidate or interviewee after an interview.
+An interview thank you email is a thank-you note sent on behalf of a job candidate or interviewee after an interview.
 The hiring manager, team member, or recruiter should receive the thank-you note post-interview.
-The thank-you note should be sent to show appreciation for the time spent interviewing the interviewee on behalf of the job candidate.
+The thank-you note or thank-you email should show appreciation for the time spent interviewing the interviewee on behalf of the job candidate.

-Showing appreciation to a potential employer, HR manager, hiring manager, or recruiter is a great way to leave an excellent lasting impression once the interview is complete.
-For job seekers, this can help hiring managers feel more comfortable knowing their candidate is enthusiastic about the company, job title, and job opportunity.
-The thank-you email encourages the job interview process to move forward, often leading to a second interview or job offer.
+Showing appreciation to a potential employer, HR manager, or recruiter is a great way to leave a lasting impression.
+Saying thank-you is important.
+It can assist hiring managers in feeling comfortable.
+Knowing their candidate is enthusiastic about the company.
+And that they have an interest in the position.
+The interview thank-you note and thank-you email can encourage the job interview process to move forward.

-Writing a sufficient thank you email (sometimes referred to as a "post-interview thank you email") as a job seeker means recollecting and putting effort into:
+Writing a sufficient note means recollecting and putting effort into:

 - Recalling positive parts of the conversation shared during the job interview.